These rules are adopted to provide for the orderly and effective conduct of the Sacramento-San Joaquin Delta Conservancy Board (Board) meetings.

 - If presenting written comments, please summarize what is in the written comments rather than reading a lengthy document;

 - Be prepared to give an abbreviated presentation as the Chair, depending on the number of people wishing to speak, will determine the amount of time to allocate for public comment on each agenda item and for individual speakers; and

 - Be prepared for Board members or staff to interrupt your statement with questions or comments.

 Visual Presentations and Materials.
 Board members review all written materials that are submitted prior to the meeting in a timely manner.
 All materials exhibited to the Board during the meeting (slides, maps, etc.) are part of the public record and must be kept.
 If you plan to use visual aids such as PowerPoint:

 - Contact the Board staff prior to the meeting to ensure equipment will be available and ready for use;

-- Provide staff, prior to the meeting, with the appropriate USB flash drive, flash memory card, or compact disk; and
+- Provide staff, prior to the meeting, with the file in an appropriate format; and

 - When presenting visual material, please summarize the information rather than reading from your visual display.

 Consider putting comments in writing.
 The Board members receive and read all the written information that has been submitted by the meeting deadline, which is five (5) working days in advance of a Board meeting.
 Please Note: You are discouraged from submitting written materials to the Board on the day of the meeting, unless they are visual aids.